We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Kruti Patel, PhD, a clinical psychologist, explains that, with this type of support, people feel understood and learn from others on how to cope with the various concerns.
+Kruti Patel, PhD, a clinical psychologist, explains that, with this type of support, people feel understood and learn from others how to cope with their various concerns.

 “Joining a support group can really help with feeling less alone and finding a community that will understand what you’re experiencing,” Patel says.

 How do online support groups differ from in-person support groups?

 An in-person support group can be led by a mental health professional or by a layperson.
 Mental health professionals may be nurses, licensed therapists, or social workers.